 Just below the categories box is a box entitled Age and Grade Range.
-I took a screen shot so you could see.
-It's just before you decide if the book is a pre-order or not.
-This box is specifically for Children's Literature.
-I don't mean just picture books.
+I took a screenshot so you could see it.
+It’s just before you decide if the book is a pre-order or not.
+This box is specifically for Children’s Literature.
+I don’t mean just picture books.
 If the target audience is a child under the age of majority and the content or reading level of the book is not suitable for younger children, this is where an author should note that.
-Some terminology and phrasing is not okay for 5 year-olds, but is fine for 14 year-olds.
-For example: To a 5 year-old kissing a frog is funny.
+Some terminology and phrasing are not okay for 5 year-olds but are fine for 14 year-olds.
+For example: To a 5-year-old kissing a frog is funny.
 Kissing a boy/girl is gross.
-To a 14 year-old that is reversed.
-A five year old has serious difficulty with reading/understanding adult vocabulary.
-That's why adults spell out complicated things that that they don't want a five year-old to know about while he/she is in earshot.
-A 14 year-old usually has an excellent grasp of adult vocabulary, can spell, and understand even complex sentences, and will even invent their own lingo.
+To a 14-year-old that is reversed.
+A five-year-old has serious difficulty with reading/understanding adult vocabulary.
+That’s why adults spell out complicated things that they don’t want a five-year-old to know about while he/she is in earshot.
+A 14-year-old usually has an excellent grasp of adult vocabulary, can spell, and understand even complex sentences, and will even invent their own lingo.

-The second section is U.S. Grade range which stops at twelfth grade.
-So, if you are targeting a children's book, you can set the age and reading level for the book so that parents searching for it can choose wisely.
+The second section is the U.S. Grade range which stops at twelfth grade.
+So, if you are targeting a children’s book, you can set the age and reading level for the book so that parents searching for it can choose wisely.
 (It is assumed that in a country in which public education is mandatory, that most of the adults purchasing books would be able to read beyond the school grade levels.)

-If you publish paperback, and your book has graphic violence, adult situations, or explicit scenes, you should click the "yes" under adult only content, but that is because once sold, paperbacks are more easily accessed by little ones and the purchaser should be aware that your title might need to be kept in a less accessible place.
-Remember that Amazon Advertising specifically focuses on ebooks, not paperbacks.
+If you publish a paperback, and your book has graphic violence, adult situations, or explicit scenes, you should click the “yes” under adult-only content, but that is because once sold, paperbacks are more easily accessed by little ones and the purchaser should be aware that your title might need to be kept in a less accessible place.
+Remember that Amazon Advertising specifically focuses on e-books, not paperbacks.
 (That is why the exclusivity for Kindle Unlimited is required to do countdowns and limited-time giveaways.)
 This won’t affect your ability to advertise the stories on Kindle and it will aid you in getting customers who want to read your books.

 Behind the Scenes